A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Introduction

 Note that $\snorm{}$ is a norm on $V$ due to Friedrich's inequality, and $\anorm{}$ denotes the parameter-dependent energy norm.
 We emphasize that the homogeneous Dirichlet boundary conditions and the symmetry of $A_\mu$ are assumed for simplicity and to avoid technicalities in the definition and analysis of the TR-LRB method below.
-All the concepts elaborated in this paper can, however, be generalized to more complex cases of the underlying PDE.
+All concepts elaborated in this paper can, however, be generalized to more complex underlying PDEs.